-Estimates of abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available for the period 1991 to 2020.
-Although the surveys were not designed to monitor southern blue whiting, the biomass estimates for the latter two areas had moderate-high CVs (20-50%), showed some consistency between years, and the trends showed some correspondence with biomass trajectories from stock assessments (Hanchet & Stevenson 2006).
-Dunn & Hanchet (2011b) investigated fitting the sub-Antarctic summer trawl survey time series in the Campbell assessment model and found that, although there was some consistency in biomass estimates between the summer series and the model estimates, the trawl survey underestimated biomass at low stock sizes and overestimated biomass at high stock sizes.
+Estimates of abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available for the period 1991 to 2022.
+While the surveys were not designed to monitor southern blue whiting, the biomass estimates for the latter two areas had moderate-high CVs (20-50%), showed some consistency between years, and the trends showed some correspondence with biomass trajectories from stock assessments (Hanchet & Stevenson 2006).
+Dunn & Hanchet (2011b) investigated fitting the sub-Antarctic summer trawl survey time series in the Campbell assessment model but found that, although there was some consistency in biomass estimates between the summer series and the model estimates, the trawl survey underestimated biomass at low stock sizes and overestimated biomass at high stock sizes.
 They concluded that the time series is not particularly useful for monitoring abundance.
-The trawl survey biomass estimates for the Campbell Island Rise in 2016 and 2020 were relatively high and are consistent with the high acoustic estimates recorded in 2016 and 2019, and the current stock status (Doonan 2020).
+The trawl survey biomass estimates for the Campbell Island Rise in 2016, 2020, and 2022 were relatively high and are consistent with the high acoustic estimates recorded in 2016, 2019, and 2022, as well as the current stock status (Doonan et al. in review).